jappeace/jappeaceApplication/content/using-git-for-templates.md

      25% SVN market share is a lot more then I expected (the absolute SVN repo count is still going up!).

 ## A template hierarchy
-Let's go into the deep end and push what it means to be a distributed version control system.
+What I described in the intro can be taken a step further.
 A template of a template can be used to create another new template.
 For example, say you're a fan of [nix](https://nixos.org/) or [make](https://www.gnu.org/software/make/manual/make.html), so why not put a makefile and a [nix pin](https://nix.dev/tutorials/towards-reproducibility-pinning-nixpkgs.html#pinning-nixpkgs)